ARB-LLM: Alternating Refined Binarizations for Large Language Models: Experiments

 \textbf{Time Comparison. $\quad$} As a binary PTQ framework, ARB-LLM eliminates the need for fine-tuning.
 The alternating algorithm requires more computation to align the distribution progressively, yet this overhead is acceptable.
 In~\Cref{tab:time}, ARB-LLM$_\textbf{RC}$ with 15 iterations requires only 21 more minutes than BiLLM, while ARB-LLM$_\textbf{RC}$ (without CGB) requires only 3 more minutes than BiLLM using just 1 iteration.
 The combination of CGB results in an increase of time overhead, due to the percentile search for optimal splitting.

-\textbf{Memory Comparison. $\quad$} In~\Cref{tab:memory}, ARB-LLM$_\text{X}$ requires the same amount of memory as BiLLM, yet delivers significantly improved performance.
+\textbf{Memory Comparison. $\quad$} Following PB-LLM and BiLLM, we present the memory usage with Raw bitmap / CSR compressed bitmap in~\Cref{tab:memory}.
 ARB-LLM$_\text{RC}$, which replaces the row-wise mean with a column-wise scaling factor, achieves a higher compression ratio along with better performance.
 Although the refined column-group bitmap (CGB) strategy requires more memory due to more scaling factors, the combination of ARB-RC and CGB still results in lower storage requirements than BiLLM, while delivering outstanding performance.
 As shown in~\Cref{tab:memory}, ARB-LLM$_\text{RC}$ with or without CGB both require less storage than previous methods.
 The computation formulas can be found in supplementary file.